nicgen/Traefik-Reverse-Proxy/README.md

 docker-compose up -d
 ```

 After a minute, visit the domain you configured (e.g., `http://your-domain.com`).
 You should be automatically redirected to `https` and see the test page with a valid SSL certificate.
+The page will automatically validate the SSL certificate and display a confirmation that your Traefik reverse proxy is correctly configured with a browser-trusted certificate.

 **E. Stop the Demo:**
 Once you are finished, you can stop and remove the demo container: